professor-2390/controid-bot/README.md

 `Controid` Discord Bot is an open source discord.js based bot template.
 It is classic javascript, not requiring any heavy or a lot of dependencies.

 `Controid` Focuses on the best user experience other than other discord bots(_sudobot, voidbot_) it makes it easy to users to use it.
-I have alot future planning to implement in the bot so please consider staring the repository.
+I have a lot future planning to implement in the bot, I only work on this bot when i get the time to so please consider staring the repository to show some support.

 ## Install